RajMahadev/keda-demo/README.md

     kubectl apply -f examples/keda/redis-scaledjob.yaml
     ```

-5. Check the scaled object is ready with `kubectl get scaledobject -n keda-demo`
+5. Check the scaled object is ready with `kubectl get scaledjob -n keda-demo`
 6. If it is not ready, check the logs of the keda pod (`keda logs POD_NAME -n keda-demo`).
 It'll most likely be the server address being incorrect.
 7. Open another terminal and watch the pods in the `keda-demo` namespace with `kubectl get pods -n keda-demo -w`
 8. Open another terminal and watch the jobs in the `keda-demo` namespace with `kubectl get jobs -n keda-demo -w`
 9. Now we want to trigger the autoscaling.
 Exec into the redis pod with `kubectl exec redis-(RANDOM_STRING) -it -n keda-demo -- redis-cli`
 10. Check the length of the list stored in the `myotherlist` key with `LLEN myotherlist`
 11. Add to the list with `LLPUSH myotherlist "myotherlist"` until the length of the list is above the threshold.
 12. One additional replica should have been created.
 13. Wait and observe as more jobs continously get created.
-14. Remove the other from the list with `LPOP myotherlist`
+14. Remove the item from the list with `LPOP myotherlist`
 15. Wait and observe as no more jobs are created.
 16. Clean up the resources.